Don’t miss these amazing buys, tasty foods, and hidden gems on my personal Trader Joes food list. Includes a free printable grocery checklist!

 Today I’m providing you my Trader Joes food list cheat sheet.
 It’s a list of my favorite items and their descriptions.

-I learned to organize my list easily in my phone so I can get in and get out with all the goods, quickly and still sane.
-If you want to learn more about my organization method, check out my post How I Organize My Trader Joes Shopping List.
+I learned to organize my list easily in my phone so I can get in and get out quickly with all the goods and without losing my mind.
+(Go here for my organization method.)

 Everything is tight and compact— if you forget something, you can swing back through without walking a mile.
 It doesn’t take hours to get around the store.